Luís Boa Morte: West Ham United

-Boa Morte signed for West Ham United in January 2007 on a three and a half year contract for an undisclosed fee, which was believed to be around £5 million.
+Boa Morte signed for West Ham United in January 2007 on a three-and-a-half-year contract for an undisclosed fee, which was believed to be around £5 million.

 He played his first game for the Hammers in an FA Cup tie against Brighton & Hove Albion, setting up two goals and on 13 January 2007 in the Premier League against former team Fulham.
 On 28 April 2007, he scored his first goal for the club in an important 3–0 win against Wigan Athletic at the JJB Stadium.
 On 29 July 2009, Boa Morte picked up a serious injury in the pre-season friendly against Tottenham Hotspur.
-West Ham were playing in the Barclays Asia Trophy in Beijing when Boa Morte got his studs stuck in the ground, twisted his knee and suffered an anterior cruciate ligament injury.
+West Ham were playing in the Premier League Asia Trophy in Beijing when Boa Morte got his studs stuck in the ground, twisted his knee and suffered an anterior cruciate ligament injury.
 Boa Morte made his comeback from injury on 13 April 2010, playing 45 minutes in a reserve team 4–1 defeat by Wolves reserves.
 Making an appearance in the first team for the first time since the end of 2008–09 season he opened the scoring for West Ham against Manchester City in a 1–1 draw on 9 May 2010.
 It was his first goal for West Ham for over three years.
 In June 2010, West Ham Chairman David Sullivan announced that Boa Morte had been offered a new deal as his contract was due to finish at the end of the 2009–10 season.
 On 17 June 2010, Boa Morte signed a new two-year contract saying that he was looking forward to working with new West Ham manager, Avram Grant for the next two seasons.
 In August 2011 Boa Morte's contract with West Ham was cancelled by mutual consent.

 AEL

-In August 2011 Boa Morte signed a two-year contract with AE Larissa.
-He thus rejoined former coach Chris Coleman whom he worked with over four years at Fulham FC.
+In August 2011 Boa Morte signed a two-year contract with AEL.
+He thus rejoined former coach Chris Coleman whom he worked with over four years at Fulham.
 Luis Boa Morte signaled his intent to help Larissa back to top flight football in Greece.
-He provided his first assist in an impressive 3–0 away win over Veria F.C. on 20 November 2011.
+He provided his first assist in an impressive 3–0 away win over Veria on 20 November 2011.
 However, he left in January 2012, just six months into his stay, due to financial problems at the club.
 He was immediately linked with moves to South African Premier League sides Orlando Pirates and Kaizer Chiefs.